zurche/open-weather-map-android-wrapper/README.md

   });
 ```

-To get the current day forecast you also need to send the Coord object with the Lat/Lon pair of the location to retrieve the weather from and the library will respond with a CurrentForecast object populated with the temperature information:
+To get the current day forecast you also need to send the Coord object with the Lat/Lon pair of the location to retrieve the weather from and the library will respond with a [CurrentWeather](https://github.com/zurche/open-weather-map-android-wrapper/blob/master/OWApi/src/main/java/az/openweatherapi/model/gson/current_day/CurrentWeather.java) object populated with the temperature information:
 ```java
 Coord coordinate = new Coord();
 coordinate.setLat(-31.42);